 The pain of a toothache can be unbearable enough to interfere with your work, sleep, and ability to enjoy yourself.
-The expert team of dentists at Kluth Family & Cosmetic Dentistry in Alexandria and Noblesville, Indiana, can pinpoint the cause of your toothache and take action with effective treatment.
+The expert team of dentists at Kluth Family & Cosmetic Dentistry in Noblesville, Indiana, can pinpoint the cause of your toothache and take action with effective treatment.
 To make an appointment, call the office or use the online scheduling tool today.

 A toothache is a pain or discomfort that you feel around a tooth or in your gums.
 Typically, it indicates a problem in the tooth or surrounding gums, but it can also point to a problem somewhere else in your body.

 Since toothaches can indicate many serious health issues with your mouth or elsewhere, it’s important that you seek treatment if a tooth is hurting.
 Often, the conditions that cause a toothache to worsen over time, so getting them diagnosed and treated early is essential for a full recovery.

 Many underlying conditions can cause toothaches, some of which seem to have nothing to do with your mouth.
 Possible causes include: